haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 arabic)
 Duration: Concentration, up to 1 hour
 A creature you touch becomes invisible until the spell ends.
 Anything the target is wearing or carrying is invisible as long as it is on the target’s
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 157

 person.
 The spell ends for a target that attacks or casts a spell.
 At Higher Levels.
 When you cast this spell using a spell slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd.